Anon Logan WaveCel Review

 The Anon Logan is a relatively lightweight model.
 Whether that's on the scale or on your head.
 Its lightweight makes it an appropriate option for backcountry and resort use.

 This helmet lacks the two front intake vents that are typically helpful to increase airflow through goggle vents, meant to reduce the likelihood of your goggles fogging up.
 Fortunately, in our testing, we did not encounter any issues with goggles fogging related to the lack of venting.
 As winter progresses, we will continue to monitor this.
-It also has a simple plastic goggle strap retaining clip that is standard across most ski helmets.
+It also has a simple plastic goggle strap retaining clip standard across most ski helmets.
 These provide okay security and are easy to use.
 When we were riding in the terrain park, one of our bails resulted in losing the goggles from the goggle strap retainer.
 We were surprised by this as the forces involved did not seem to warrant a goggles strap retainer failure.

 Ad-free.
 Influence-free.
 Powered by Testing.